aadilmallick/my-notes-docusaurus/docs/software-development/01-clean-code.md

 #### Command pattern

+The main use case of the command pattern is when you have a bunch of operations that you would like to compose in different orders and execute them and would also like to make them reversible.

+Here are the main use cases:

+- **scheduling or queuing operations**: When you want to schedule certain operations or queue them in an easy, declarative way.
+- **reversing operations**: When you want to easily reverse operations instead of writing the concrete code to reverse it.

 The pattern has two main components:

 - **command**: a single command represents an encapsulation of some function logic